Population: 9,058,297

 Governance and Regulation

-As part of measure 19 of the 2018 Digital Action Plan for Education and Higher Education and as provided for in section 459.3 of the Education Act, the innovation component of the distance learning pilot project was implemented at the start of the 2021 school year. and this, until June 2024.
+Historically, school boards have held the primary responsibility for distance education policies and regulations.
+However, the Loi sur l’instruction publique prevented any formal full-time online learning (and relegated supplemental online learning programs to providers that must cooperate with the brick-and-mortar schools).
+A 2017 amendment to the Loi sur l’instruction publique (i.e., Bill 144) allowed the Minister to authorize distance learning pilot projects (see Government of Quebec [2023] for more information).
+As part of measure 19 of the Digital Action Plan for Education and Higher Education (Ministry of Education and Higher Education, 2018), and as provided for in section 459.5.3 of the Loi sur l’instruction publique (Government of Quebec, 2017), the innovation component of the distance learning pilot project was implemented at the start of the 2021 school year and continues until June 2026.
 The objectives of the pilot project are to experiment or innovate in distance learning and to document the process in order to enrich practices.
-Thus, authorized educational bodies can offer distance education services and projects must comply with the standards and rules established by the Minister.
+The delivery model for these distance learning pilot projects was described as:

 K-12 Distance and Online Learning Activity